Guide for College Students Mental Health

 Going to college is a dream for millions of Americans, yet those with psychiatric disabilities may question if it’s even a possibility.
 While mental illness may add extra considerations to the process of attending college, there are many options available to turn this goal into a reality.
 Current college students utilize campus mental health services more than any generation before them, showing that students are taking charge of their mental health and that colleges have services in place to help.
-In this guide, learn more about common mental illnesses, support systems, and how to request accommodations.
+In this guide, learn more about common mental illnesses, depression, support systems, and how to request accommodations.

 The State of Mental Illness on College Campuses

 Mental illness is a serious issue on today’s college campuses, and the statistics below give readers a sense just how much these students depend on comprehensive support mechanisms at their schools.

 A study by the American Psychological Association (APA) found that approximately 86 percent of students with a psychiatric disability left school without completing their degrees.

 Some 80 to 90 percent of college students who commit suicide had not received assistance from their college’s counseling center.

 In an APA study of 275 faculty members, 56 percent said they didn’t know how to work with students who had ‘hidden’ disabilities.